 Montès' experience goes beyond the stage, as he is passionate about education and spent four years in the Fox Valley Area School District (Wisconsin) teaching K-12 strings and conducting multiple ensembles.
 He spends his summers teaching strings and directing ensembles at summer music festivals in the U.S. and at the Holy Trinity Music Camp in Haiti where he has been the Assistant Director.

-Dr. Montès and his wife, Sarah, reside in New Orleans with their ten-year-old son, Jaz Léonard and five year old son Soley Mica both of whom Montès considers to be his proudest achievements.
+Dr. Montès and his wife, Sarah, reside in New Orleans with their sixteen-year-old son, Jaz Léonard and eleven year old son Soley Mica both of whom Montès considers to be his proudest achievements.
 In his spare time, Montès enjoys playing chamber music with friends and sports such as soccer, squash, badminton, biking and ping-pong.
 Truly an artist, musician and conductor who embraces the cultural and artistic diversity of the world, he is one who brings the highest level of dedication and enthusiasm to his life profession and to all those he serves.

 return to the top | open biography in new window (printable version)